-Elon Musk: Engines from core Falcon Heavy booster 'seem ok'
+Elon Musk: Engines from core Falcon Heavy booster 'seem OK'

 Musk also tweeted earlier that both halves of the nose cone, called fairings, had been recovered at sea and would be used for SpaceX's launch of its own Starlink satellites later this year.

-In response to a question on Twitter, he confirmed that the fairings have their own guidance systems, nitrogen thrusters and parachutes, if needed.
+In response to a question on Twitter, he confirmed that the fairings have their own electrical systems, nitrogen thrusters and parachutes, if needed.

 SpaceX hadn't accomplished landing the middle booster on the barge with the maiden Falcon Heavy launch in February 2018, so the successful landing this time was still a milestone regardless of what happened at sea.